0xCold/rkl-discord-chat-bot/README.rst

-Discord bot tracking sale updates of the Rumble Kong League NFT collection on OpenSea.
+Discord chat bot for the Rumble Kong League NFT collection.